MIRISBIRIS GARDEN AND NATURE CENTER

 The major theme of the Garden is that plants, forests, and reefs are wonderful, renewable resources that have a million uses.
 But greedy overuse of these resources makes them disappear forever.
 If we take care of them, use them slowly, and renew (replant) them as fast as we use them, these resources can last forever.
 We aim to keep Mirisbiris a sustainable environment, as it was just a few decades and centuries ago.

 Mirisbiris is a lovely, partly natural, partly cultivated environment.
 When we acquired the land, the forest had already been logged but there were still enough mature trees to maintain a forest ecosystem.
 Coconuts and fan-palm (Livistonia rotundifolia) had been cultivated, and the reef had been impacted by siltation from farming upslope.
-We have replanted some native species, but have also planted some new species so that visitors can experience a wider variety of plants than grew here before.
-The additions are made with care to not introduce any plant that is invasive and will crowd out the native vegetation.
-We strive to preserve the native plants and trees, and the corals offshore.
-In other parts of the garden, already disturbed beyond natural recovery, we demonstrate (mostly organic) farming well suited to our hilly topography.
+We have replanted some native species, and some with care to not introduce any plant that is invasive and will crowd out the native vegetation.
+In other parts of the garden, we demonstrate (mostly organic) farming well suited to our hilly topography.

 We take pride in the variety of native and other plants in the garden, are labeling them with local and scientific names, and are delighted to meet other garden enthusiasts.
 Cultivated sections in the garden include orchids, gingers, heliconia, bromeliads, fragrant plants, palms, bamboos, tropical fruits and vegetables, and medicinal and culinary herbs.
 Think of Mirisbiris Garden as a cross between a botanical garden, a forest, a hobby garden, and a small farm.
 If you want to get your hands dirty in the garden, we'll welcome your help!